tsmarsh/alexa-stl/README.md

 ## To do

-1. Create multiple stl if the originals don't fit
+1. Previews
-2. Previews
+2. Improve UX